Tiyani-Baloyi-Analyst/SQL-Practical-Exercises/README.md

 Focuses on basic SQL syntax using retail sales data by gender and product category.

-- [Dataset CSV File](https://github.com/Tiyani-Baloyi-Analyst/SQL-Practical-Exercises/blob/main/Exercise%2001/retail_sales_dataset.csv) Input Data File - Contains the raw data with all the parameters and dimensions to be used in the exercise.
+- [Sales Dataset CSV File](https://github.com/Tiyani-Baloyi-Analyst/SQL-Practical-Exercises/blob/main/Exercise%2001/retail_sales_dataset.csv) Input Data File - Contains the raw data with all the parameters and dimensions to be used in the exercise.
 These dimensions include gender, product category and age.
-- [Results with Code Snippets](https://github.com/Tiyani-Baloyi-Analyst/SQL-Practical-Exercises/blob/main/Exercise%2001/Practical%20Exercise%201_Tiyani%20Baloyi.pdf) Output Results - Shows snippets of the SQL code for each question seperately.
+- [Results with Code Snippets File](https://github.com/Tiyani-Baloyi-Analyst/SQL-Practical-Exercises/blob/main/Exercise%2001/Practical%20Exercise%201_Tiyani%20Baloyi.pdf) Output Results - Shows snippets of the SQL code for each question seperately.
-- [Complete SQL Code](https://github.com/Tiyani-Baloyi-Analyst/SQL-Practical-Exercises/blob/main/Exercise%2001/Practical%20Exercise%201.sql) Output Code - This is the full SQL code completed on Snowflake to address all the objectives of the exercise.
+- [Complete SQL Code File](https://github.com/Tiyani-Baloyi-Analyst/SQL-Practical-Exercises/blob/main/Exercise%2001/Practical%20Exercise%201.sql) Output Code - This is the full SQL code completed on Snowflake to address all the objectives of the exercise.

 ## 📂 Exercise 02 - Joins and Subqueries